The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 - Parasites such as Toxoplasma, Trichinella, Giardia, and Taenia, along with hidden toxins or contaminants, create zoonotic diseases and long-term health risks for both pets and households.
 The Centers for Disease Control and Prevention (CDC) warns that raw dog food safety depends heavily on strict hygiene and parasite control.

 - Cross-contamination and poor food handling practices increase infection risks at home, especially for children, pregnant women, seniors, and immunocompromised individuals.
-Practicing safe handling of raw pet food—separating raw meat from other foods, disinfecting surfaces, and washing hands—is strongly recommended by public health authorities.
+Practicing safe handling of raw pet food—separating raw meat from other foods, disinfecting surfaces, and washing hands—is strongly recommended

 - Despite the risks, many owners choose raw or homemade diets because they value ingredient transparency, perceived health benefits, and improved palatability.
 With veterinary nutrition advice or guidance from a pet nutrition specialist, it is possible to design a balanced diet for dogs and cats that supports long-term health while minimizing risks.